Enhancing the Yield of Bucket Brigade Quantum Random Access Memory using Redundancy Repair: Related Works

 Practical implementations of universal quantum computing require the mitigation of quantum errors.
 Recent studies~\cite{qin2022ao, strikis2023, vovrosh2021sm, tang2016rs} have focused on suppressing the two well-known noise channels, i.e., the depolarizing error and fabrication defect.

 Vovrosh et al.~\cite{vovrosh2021sm} proposed a simple but effective error-mitigation technique for depolarizing error channels.
 As an error model ansatz, they assumed a deep quantum circuit with global depolarizing error channels.
 They extracted the error-free results from the noisy data in this error model.
 Error mitigation was first demonstrated in entanglement measurements and then in real-time dynamics of confinement in quantum spin chains.
 Their error-mitigation technique was deemed applicable to broader settings and in numerical simulations of more general tasks using a realistic error model.
 Despite its advantages, this protocol incurs a high computational overhead because the system size grows exponentially with the number of randomized unitaries and random measurements.
+This work is designed to mitigate dynamic noise errors that occur during the execution of the algorithm.
+In contrast, our work focuses on solving the problem of static fabrication defects, which are permanent, physical flaws in the qubits.
+Our proposed BISR mechanism is an architectural solution to bypass these static defects, a problem fundamentally distinct from mitigating dynamic runtime noise.